 Field observations and laboratory experiments have highlighted the sensitivity of limpets to sediment deposition (see also the 'heavy' siltation pressure for further information).
 Airoldi & Hawkins (2007) tested the effects of different grain sizes and deposit thickness in laboratory experiments using Patella vulgata.
-Sediments were added as a 'fine' rain to achieve deposit thicknesses of approximately 1 mm, 2 mm, and 4 mm in controlled experiments and grazing and mortality observed over 8-12 days.
+Sediments were added as a 'fine' rain to achieve deposit thicknesses of approximately 1mm, 2 mm, and 4 mm in controlled experiments and grazing and mortality observed over 8-12 days.
 Limpets were more sensitive to sediments with a higher faction of fines (67% silt) than coarse (58% sand).
 Coarse sediments of thicknesses approximately 1, 2 and 4 mm decreased grazing activity by 35, 45 and 50 % respectively.
-At 1 and 2 mm thicknesses, fine sediments decreased grazing by 40 and 77%.
+At 1 and 2 mm thicknesses, fine sediments decreased grazing by 40 and 77 %.
 The addition of approximately 4 mm of fine sediment completely inhibited grazing.
 Limpets tried to escape the sediment but lost attachment and died after a few days (Airoldi & Hawkins, 2007).
 Observations on exposed and sheltered shores with patches of sediment around Plymouth in the south-west of England found that Patella vulgata abundances were higher where deposits were absent.
 The limpets were locally absent in plots with 50-65% sediment cover (Airoldi & Hawkins, 2007).
-Littler et al. (1983) found that another limpet species, Lottia gigantea on southern Californian shores was restricted to refuges from sand burial on shores subject to periodic inundation by sands.
+Littler et al., (1983) found that another limpet species, Lottia gigantea on southern Californian shores was restricted to refuges from sand burial on shores subject to periodic inundation by sands.

 Sensitivity assessment.
 Sensitivity to this pressure will be mediated by site-specific hydrodynamic conditions and the footprint of the impact.
 Where a large area is covered sediments may be shifted by wave and tides rather than removed.
-The barnacles are permanently attached to hard substrates and therefore have no ability to escape from silty sediments which will prevent feeding and respiration.
-No evidence was found to assess this pressure and resistance was assessed as 'Low' as substantial mortality is considered likely to occur from scour effects and smothering.
+Semibalanus balanoides is found permanently attached to hard substrates and is a suspension feeder.
+This species, therefore, has no ability to escape from silty sediments which would bury individuals and prevent feeding and respiration.
 Resilience is assessed as 'Medium' and sensitivity is therefore considered to be 'Medium'.
+No direct evidence for sensitivity to siltation was found.
 However, mortality will depend on the duration of smothering, where wave action rapidly mobilises and removes fine sediments, survival may be much greater.
 Even small deposits of sediments are likely to result in local removal of limpets.
 Resistance to siltation at the benchmark level is assessed as 'None' for Patella vulgata based primarily on the observations and experiments of Airoldi & Hawkins, (2007), who demonstrated negative effects at deposit thicknesses far lower than the pressure benchmark.
 Small patches subject to a single impact may recover rapidly via adult migration.
 However, based on the prolonged recovery times experienced in more wide-ranging impacts, resilience is assessed as 'Medium' (2-10 years) and sensitivity is therefore assessed as 'Medium'.
+This more precautionary assessment is presented for the biotope, rather than the lower sensitivity of Semibalanus balanoides.
 Repeated deposition events, coupled with changes in water flow and wave action may lead to the establishment of turf-forming algae that trap sediments, this would significantly alter the character of the biotope.